Covid-19 Update | Still here – still supportive

 If we can’t help then we will signpost or make a referral to someone who can.

 We work closely with all the services so whether it’s health, housing, benefits, education, employment or relationships we can bring in the right people at the right time to provide specialist support when needed.
 We have our own coffee bar and a music studio offering a relaxed atmosphere for young people to hang out as well as getting advice, information and support on any issue that is troubling them.

 Some young people may drop-in regularly for years, others may come only in times of crisis whilst others just come in to chat and hang out.
 How the young people use the centre is up to them.
 Young people trust us and are secure in the knowledge that they will neither be judged nor turned away.
-Because of this, statutory agencies across Dorset recognise that we are often able to achieve where they fail.
+Because of this, we are often able to achieve where other statutory agencies fail.